*NOTE: Spoilers for “Change Your Mind” up ahead*

 I wonder if Cartoon Network truly understands the brilliance of Steven Universe.

 In fact, it’s entirely possible that you may have missed “Change Your Mind”, the hour-long season finale that closes out a five-season arc that creator Rebecca Sugar originally pitched.
-Even though a movie is slated for the fall, and reportedly additional episodes after that, “Change Your Mind” had a decisive air to it, with massive climatic battles and several resolved story threads that suggested a series finale.
-In that spirit, it feels appropriate to recognize the significance of Steven Universe’s first five seasons, which “Change Your Mind” only solidified.
+Even though a movie is slated for the fall, and reportedly additional episodes after that, “Change Your Mind” had a decisive air, with massive climatic battles and several resolved story threads that suggests a series finale.
+It feels appropriate to recognize the significance of Steven Universe’s first five seasons, which “Change Your Mind” only solidified.

 More than anything else, Steven Universe is a show about identity.
 Since its 2013 debut, the show has transcended its initial “slice of life” adventures to eloquently and confidently address the complicated journey towards understanding and accepting one’s self.
 “Change Your Mind” seeks the resolution to one of Steven’s paths: his reconciliation of his mother’s identity and the impact on his own.
 Steven has grappled with the loss of his mother, the alien Rose Quartz, since the very beginning, but his concerns evolved in real-time.
 As he learned more about Rose’s past behavior and relationships, Steven was directly confronted with the failings of his mother and the other Crystal Gems, and whether their actions reflected on him as well.

 And yet, for all of its thematic resonance and cultural significance, Steven Universe is a silly, absurdist sci-fi fantasy about a young boy with a pink Gem embedded in his stomach.
-It’s a show that insists you cast aside your adult trappings for something less cynical and more unabashedly child-like.
+It insists you cast aside your adult trappings for something less cynical and more unabashedly child-like.
 It trades shamelessly in nostalgia, while also existing firmly in the present with its deconstruction of sociocultural paradigms.
-It’s a show where a giant fused black woman can pull a lava sword out of her second mouth to literally handicap white supremacist robot, and that isn’t even near the episode’s climax.
-Steven Universe may trace its roots to the beloved Adventure Time, and cites several other cartoons as influences (I counted Sailor Moon and Dragon Ball Z references in one sequence of “Change Your Mind”), there is no real precedent for its existence.
+It’s a show where a giant fused black woman can pull a lava sword out of her second mouth to literally handicap a white supremacist robot, and that isn’t even the episode’s climax.
+Steven Universe may trace its roots to the beloved Adventure Time, and cites several other cartoons as influences, but there is no real precedent for its existence.